score-spec/docs/content/en/docs/override/_index.md

   Use overrides as a method of sharing common configurations across environments.
 ---

-By default, Score looks for the `score.yaml` file and overrides the declared defaults with in that file, if `overrides.score.yaml` exits.
+By default, the Score implementation tool looks for a `score.yaml` file and overrides the declared defaults with in that file, if `overrides.score.yaml` exits.

 The following Score implementations support passing an override file as an argument.